Rey Khas: History

 Rey was famous in history as harbour over Beas River and was designated as shikargah or (imperial hunting grounds) in mughal maps especially for Nilgai game.

 Bairam Khan is reputed to have taken refuge there with his army at 'Bairun the ban' after defeat at Battle of Gunecur and finally surrendered to Mughals at Hajipur (20 km from Rey Khas) in 1560.
 Rey Shikargah has survived as Pong Dam Lake Wildlife Sanctuary and the Beas Conservation Reserve begins at Harike and extends to its endpoint further along the river upto this area.

-In 1823 Sikh Empire awarded Rey Jagir to their courtier Ishri Singh, a descendant of Nurpur kingdom and British Raj continued to recognize his son Sham Singh as successive Jagirdar in 1846 till the post lapsed due to Doctrine of lapse after the death of his son Kishen Singh in 1882 which was renewed by another member of family's parallel branch General Shankar Singh of Jammu and Kashmir (princely state).
+In 1830 Sikh Empire awarded Rey Jagir to their courtier Ishri Singh, a descendant of Nurpur kingdom, the post lapsed due to Doctrine of lapse after the death of Kishen Singh in 1879.
+In 1882 it was renewed by another member of family's parallel branch, General Shankar Singh of Jammu and Kashmir (princely state).
 From 1899 Mian Raghunath Singh remained Jagirdar of Rey till 1942 and Col. Hoshiar Singh remained last Jagirdar when the post was abolished in 1952.
 The heritage building at Rey Kothi are from jagirdari era.

+Following the abolition of jagirdari structures and the implementation of Panchayati Raj in Himachal Pradesh, the Gram Panchayat became the basic unit of rural governance.
+From this period onward, the office of the Sarpanch emerged as a democratically elected and empowered institution, entrusted with statutory authority over village administration, local development, resolution of minor disputes, and implementation of government welfare schemes.

+The village was served by the following Sarpanchs during this era: